-The TEAM at the Center for Spinal Disorders strives toward providing you EXCELLENCE in comprehensive spine care.
+The TEAM at the Center for Spine & Orthopedics strives toward providing you EXCELLENCE in comprehensive spine care.
 We have a variety of health care professionals dedicated to excellence in patient care.
 Learn more about the responsibilities of each of our doctors to provide you with the best care possible.

 |Orthopaedic Surgeon (sub-specialty in SPINE SURGERY):

 Orthopedic surgery or orthopedics (also spelled orthopaedics) is the branch of surgery concerned with acute, chronic, traumatic, and overuse injuries and other disorders of the musculoskeletal system.
 Orthopedic surgeons address most musculoskeletal ailments including arthritis, trauma and congenital deformities using both surgical and non-surgical means.
 In the United States and Canada, orthopedic surgeons are physicians who have completed applied training in orthopedic surgery after the completion of medical school and attainment of the allopathic (MD, MBBS, MBChB, etc) or osteopathic (DO) degree.
 According to the latest Occupational Outlook Handbook (2006–2007) published by the U.S. Department of Labor, between 3–4% of all practicing physicians are orthopedic surgeons.
 Orthopedic surgeons (also known as orthopedists) complete a minimum of 10 years of postsecondary education and clinical training.
 In the majority of cases this training includes obtaining an undergraduate degree (a few medical schools will admit students with as little as two years of undergraduate education), an allopathic degree or osteopathic degree (4 years), and then completing a five-year residency in orthopedic surgery.
 The five-year residency consists of one year of general surgery training followed by four years of training in orthopedic surgery.
 Many orthopedic surgeons elect to do further subspecialty training in programs known as ‘fellowships’ after completing their residency training.
 Fellowship training in an orthopedic subspeciality is typically one year in duration (sometimes two) and usually has a research component involved with the clinical and operative training.
 Our surgeons are trained in the sub-specialty of spine surgery.
 There are a total of nine main sub-specialty areas of orthopedic surgery.
 Jean-Andre Venel established the first orthopedic institute in 1780, which was the first hospital dedicated to the treatment of children’s skeletal deformities.
 He is considered by some to be the father of orthopedics or the first true orthopedist in consideraton of the establishment of his hospital and for his published methods.
-Dr. Michael E. Janssen, Dr. Monroe I. Levine, and Dr. Joseph M Morreale, of the Center for Spinal Disorders will provide the highest quality of patient care.
+Our physicians at Center for Spine & Orthopedics will provide the highest quality of patient care.
 Modern orthopaedic surgery and musculoskeletal research has sought to make surgery less invasive and to make implanted components better and more durable.

 Physical medicine and rehabilitation (PM&R), or physiatry, is a branch of medicine dealing with functional restoration of a person affected by physical disability.
 A physician who has completed training in this field is referred to as a physiatrist.
 In order to be a physiatrist in the United States, one must complete four years of medical school, one year of internship and three years of residency.
 Physiatrists specialize in restoring optimal function to people with injuries to the muscles, bones, tissues, and nervous system.
 The term ‘Physiatry’ was coined by Dr. Frank H. Krusen in 1938.
 The term was accepted by the American Medical Association in 1946.
 The field grew notably in response to the demand for sophisticated rehabilitation techniques for the large number of injured soldiers returning from World War II.
 Physical medicine and rehabilitation involves the management of disorders that alter the function and performance of the patient.
 Emphasis is placed on the optimization of function through the combined use of medications, physical modalities, physical training with therapeutic exercise, movement & activities modification, adoptive equipments and assistive device, orthotics (braces), prosthesis, and experiential training approaches.
 Common conditions that are treated by physiatrists include amputation, spinal cord injury, and sports injury, stroke, musculoskletal pain syndromes such as low back pain, fibromyalgia and traumatic brain injury.
-Dr. George A. Leimbach is a Physiatrist at the Center for Spinal Disorders.
+Click here to learn more about the physicians and physiatrists at Center for Spine & Orthopedics.